You’d think that converting to pdf from a mac would be simple… but not so much.

 - Google will then convert your Google Doc to a PDF, with ALL links included, nice and live

-The only drawback is that of course, any fancy schmancy formatting you had, will be lost.
+The only drawback is that of course, any fancy-schmancy formatting you had, will be lost.
 Something you and I will just have to cope with when converting to pdf from a mac.
 Of course, there are other programs you can use, but if you’re looking for a simple PDF, this solution will work for you.

-I’ve heard that there are some free PDF online converters that will do this for you, but those that I found wanted to provide a link back to their website – which is fine for a free report or document you’re giving away, but NOT for an eBook you’re about to sell!
+I’ve heard that there are some free PDF online converters that will do this for you too, but those that I found wanted to provide a link back to their website within the PDF – which is fine for a free report or document you’re giving away, but NOT for an eBook you’re about to sell!

-For my next book, I’m definitely going to investigate some other options, such as Scrivener for Mac (there is a Windows version too!), it sounds like it’s well worth the price tag!
+For my next book, I’m going to check out some other options, such as Scrivener for Mac (there is a Windows version too!), it sounds like it’s well worth the price tag!
 [Update: It is worth the price, and I would never attempt to publish a book without it now!]